About the Exam

 If You Do Not Pass the Examination

 If you do not pass the examination, you may reapply to take the exam after a 30-day waiting period.
+Please utilize the waiting period to study and further prepare for your retake session.

 Contact Scantron with Exam Questions